01mf02/jq-lang-spec/spec.typ

 ] <lem:cart-sum>

 #proof[
-  By unfolding the lowering as in @tab:lowering, we have that
+  The lowering in @tab:lowering yields
   $floor(f cartesian g)|^c_v = (floor(f) "as" var(x') | floor(g) "as" var(y') | var(x') cartesian var(y'))|^c_v$.
   Using the evaluation semantics in @tab:eval-semantics, we can further expand this to
   $sum_(x in floor(f)|^c_v) sum_(y in floor(g)^c{var(x') |-> x}_v)